 1. Independent contractor’s agreement with non-disclosure clauses

 When you have a business, you’ll have a lot of delicate information that could bring you down if in the wrong hands.
-Hidden projects, possible moves, etc. And it’s quite normal to give an NDA to your regular employees.
-However a lot of people miss out by not giving NDAs to people they contract for specific projects.
-I find this a lot more dangerous because you probably haven’t developed a deep relationship with the contractee.
+Hidden projects, possible moves, etc. According to law firm California Employment Counsel, APC, giving an NDA to regular employees is quite normal.
+However, many people miss out on not giving NDAs to people they contract for specific projects.
+I find this much more dangerous because you probably haven’t developed a deep relationship with the contractee.

 2. Accountants know things

-A good way to save money is getting an accountant.
-Despite not being an attorney, these guys are trained to know laws that have to do with money and business and gracefully dance around them.
+A good way to save money is to get an accountant.
+Despite not being an attorney, these guys are trained to know laws concerning money and business and gracefully dance around them.
 They’re a lot cheaper too.
-But of course, like with any other profession, there will be the good accountants and the bad ones.
+But of course, like with any other profession, there will be good and bad accountants.
 Know how to tell them apart.

 3. Plan out your service agreement

-An obvious but common legal mistake is not fixing a personalized service agreement or at least taking it lightly.
-A lot of people think it’s ok to copy-paste the document from a template, which can leave you defenseless in many areas.
+An obvious but common legal mistake is not fixing a personalized service agreement or taking it lightly.
+Many people think it’s ok to copy-paste the document from a template, which can leave you defenseless in many areas.
 Specify the provisions, the payment, the return policy, and any disclaimers you might need to make.

 4. Go to a lawyer regularly

 A common problem with a lot of people is that they go to lawyers when their world crumbles.
-Just like with a doctor, you should go to your lawyer for regular checkups.
+Like a doctor, you should go to your lawyer for regular checkups.
 Problems are a lot easier and cheaper to solve when they don’t exist.
-It may seem like a big chunk of extra expense, but you’ll be saving a lot of money by doing so.
+It may seem like a big chunk of extra expense, but you’ll save a lot of money by doing so.

 5. Interview several lawyers